-9. Make your room reservation for Workshops.
-When you call the hotel ask for the Ellbogen block of rooms.
+9. Make your room reservation at the specified hotel and in the Ellbogen room block.
 The hotel information is given with the workshop information.
-Double occupancy is required.
-Please provide your personal credit card number to the hotel.
-The Initiative requires this because we do pay for the room, but cannot pay for incidentals like phone calls, movies or room service.
-Please note that if you cannot attend the workshop, you are responsible for cancelling the room reservation.
+Please provide your personal credit card number to the hotel for incidentals like phone calls, movies or room service.
+If you cannot attend the workshop, you are responsible for cancelling the room reservation.
 The Initiative cannot pay for “no shows.”
 The Initiative will only pay half of the block room rate for each candidate.
 Should a candidate opt for a single room they will be responsible for the remaining amount.

 11. Please read the Candidate Support Provider/Candidate Agreement to fully understand the working relationship you may have with the Initiative’s Candidate Support Providers (CSP’s).
 CSP’s will provide assistance, but there are ethical boundaries that must be adhered to.

 12. In the event that you are unable to complete all the stated assessment requirements, you have the option to formally withdraw through the National Board of Professional Teaching Standards prior to the submission of any portfolio entries and/or assessment center exercises.
 Withdrawal must be completed within the timelines set by the National Board.
 A timely withdrawal will relieve you of your responsibilities to the Initiative.
 However, should you not undertake a timely withdrawal or complete all component requirements and your status is therefore reported by the National Board as “No Score”, “Incomplete” or “No Attempt”, reimbursement in the amount contributed by the Wyoming National Board Certification Initiative will be required by February 1 in the year following your candidacy.

-14. The Initiative is committed to providing access to both financial and technical assistance to all candidates.
+14. The Initiative is committed to providing financial assistance, professional development and technical support to all candidates.
 Our goal is candidate success and we partner with candidates to achieve that goal.
 To maximize this partnership, the Initiative asks candidates to be aware of the responsibilities and policies found in this guide.